MrOwaisAbdullah/gigbillow/docs/features.md

 ## ❌ Features Mentioned in Docs but NOT Implemented

-- **Editing Functionality:** The ability to edit existing clients, projects, or expenses.
-The UI buttons exist but are placeholders for editing functionality.
 - **Real Stripe Integration:** The entire payment and subscription flow is simulated.
 There are no webhooks or connections to a real Stripe account.
 - **Password Reset:** The "Update Password" feature in Settings is a placeholder.
 - **Account Deletion:** The "Delete My Account" feature is a placeholder.